Feuerwerker

 Feuerwerker (ordnance technician or specialist, literally 'fire worker') are specialists in the armed forces of German-speaking countries responsible for the maintenance of ammunition.

 From the late Middle Ages until the Early modern period a Feuerwerker was a highly specialised artisan with detailed knowledge of the closely guarded secrets of making gunpowder.
-Since the 19th century Feuerwerker became a distinguished career in Austrian, German and Russian (Фейерверкер; Feyerverker) armed forces.
+Since the 19th century Feuerwerker became a distinguished career in Austrian, German and (Prussian Army influenced) Imperial Russian (Фейерверкер; Feyerverker) armed forces.